ryanfiller/portfolio-svelte/src/routes/uses/index.md

 ## software

-* I pretty exclusively use [VSCode](https://code.visualstudio.com/) for text editting.
+* I pretty exclusively use [VSCode](https://code.visualstudio.com/) for text editing.

   * I switch up my theme fairly regularly; current theme is [Shades of Purple](https://marketplace.visualstudio.com/items?itemName=ahmadawais.shades-of-purple) by [Ahmad Awais](https://ahmadawais.com/).
 I get a lot of positive comments on it from the backend devs on my team whenever we screenshare.
 * I've been using [iTerm2](https://www.iterm2.com/) for a long time now, and while I wouldn't say I absolutely love it, it is the best terminal I've come across so far.
 It does everything a terminal needs to do, and has nice extras for running multiple terminal instances at the same time.